Zenawi777/Zenawi777/README.md

-### Skills and Experience acquired from work, Bootcamps, projects completed while studying at university, and self study
+### Skills and Experience acquired from work, HyperionDev Bootcamp, projects completed while studying at university, and self study

 * I’m currently working as The Lead Teacher for Physics and have previously worked on other projects.
 I have experience in the  following area
-* Data wrangling is the process of cleaning data for the purposes of data analysis, machine learning and visualization to gain  actionable insights.
+* Data analysis and wrangling is the process of cleaning data for the purposes of data analysis, machine learning and visualization to gain  actionable insights.
 I used python and pandas to clean messy data sets.
 Further developing skills on Importing and parsing data in CSV, XML and JSON format;
     Cleaning and auditing data for accuracy, consistency, correct types, and missing values; and